 As a result, they were on opposite sides of conflicts in Korea, Vietnam, Angola, and Afghanistan.
 U.S. support for the Afghan mujahidin indirectly supported transnational Islamic terrorism.
 In 2001, that led to the direct attack on U.S. soil on 9/11.

 U.S. Reliance on the Automobile

-The national highway system started by President Dwight Eisenhower in 1956 led to increased suburbanization and auto use, lower prices across the country, and the expansion of the Midwest.
+The national highway system, started by President Dwight Eisenhower in 1956, led to increased suburbanization and auto use, lower prices across the country, and the expansion of the Midwest.
 The well-maintained interstate system facilitated commuting.
 It allowed people to leave cities and move to the suburbs.
-Regional shopping malls sprung up to serve them.
-It led to the demise of inter-city public transit in most parts of the country because driving became so much easier.
+Regional shopping malls sprang up to serve them.
+The system also led to the demise of inter-city public transit in most parts of the country, because driving became so much easier.